marcpages2020/Minimaps/docs/index.md

 Create a base texture using the function [SDL_CreateTexture](https://wiki.libsdl.org/SDL_CreateTexture) and the data from the previous TODO.

 ### TODO 3: Set this texture as a rendering target and create the minimap

+Check [SDL_SetRenderTarget](https://wiki.libsdl.org/SDL_SetRenderTarget) and try setting the target to create thet make and blit it.
+Don't forget to untarget the renderer when you hav finished drawing the map!

 By now you should have something like this:

 ![](https://github.com/marcpages2020/Minimaps/blob/master/docs/images/TODOs/TODO%203.PNG?raw=true)

-Check [SDL_SetRenderTarget](https://wiki.libsdl.org/SDL_SetRenderTarget) and try setting the target to create thet make and blit it.
-Don't forget to untarget the renderer when you hav finished drawing the map!

 ### TODO 4.1: Fill the function WorldToMinimap to make the representation of the rect in the minimap be in the position it should
-By now you should have something like this:
+When done, you should see something like this on screen:

 ![](https://github.com/marcpages2020/Minimaps/blob/master/docs/images/TODOs/TODO%204.gif?raw=true)

-### TODO 4.2: Using WorldToMinimap create a white rect which represents the area of the map in the camera
+### TODO 4.2: Using WorldToMinimap create a white rect which represents the area that the camera records of the world onto the minimap
+Don't forget to make it a not filled rect!

-### TODO 5: Convert a position from the screen to the Minimap
+### TODO 5: Convert a position from the screen to the Minimap and directly to world
+Fill the function which can convert a screen position into world coordinates knowing the minimap position and the scale

 ### TODO 6: Transform the position of the mouse into Minimap coordinates and then to the world
+Now that you have your conversion function use it ot convert the mouse position

 ### TODO 7: Move the camera when the player clicks on the minimap or scrolls the mouse on it while holding the left button
 If the player clicks or holds the left mouse button while the mouse is on the minimap the camera should change it's position properly.